North Sails NEWS

 It’s All About Efficiency And Effectiveness

 Sailing in big breeze can be fun, exciting, maybe stressful, and sometimes expensive when things go wrong.
 Shortening sail quickly and easily when the breeze comes on is key to looking after your sails and your crew.
-Last year’s Rolex Sydney Hobart Yacht Race saw many teams forced to retire after suffering sail damage on the first evening’s southerly change.
-So in the lead up to this year’s race, here’s a look at a typical mainsail reefing system and some tips for looking after the mainsail when reefing.
+In the lead up to your next offshore race, here’s a look at a typical mainsail reefing system and some tips for looking after the mainsail when reefing.

 There are many different reefing systems for the mainsail; most are pre-determined by the mast manufacturer, while some are customized by the crew to make reefing faster and safer.
 Here’s what to look out for when reefing to ensure you are looking after the sail, mast, boom, and fittings.

 Reefing needs to be both safe for the crew and fast, because the more time the sail spends flogging the more likely it will be damaged.
 The best way to achieve reefing efficiency is to practice, practice, practice, both at the dock (to get all the lines, knots, and clips positioned correctly) and on the water.
 Take the time with the whole crew to go through the process in moderate conditions.
 Check everything under load, and mark the main halyard so you know how much you’ll need to drop the sail to get the luff on the reef horn or clip.
 Measure out the reef ties for tying up the reefed section of the mainsail, and check the mainsail has the spreader chafe dots fitted in the correct place.
 It’s great for the whole crew to do this together, as the next time will be under pressure and no doubt dark and windy!
 You might even take photos as a reminder of what setup worked best.